-As the name implies, home care is an all-encompassing term that includes medical and other services that are given to an elderly person that either needs partial or full care.
-Home care options often make it possible for an elderly person to remain at home instead of going to a nursing home or an extended recover center.
+As the name implies, home care is an all-encompassing term that includes medical and other services that are given to an elderly person in their own home (or the home of a loved one).
+Home care options often make it possible for seniors to avoid going to a nursing home or assisted living center.

 Home care can include services such as: